friendlyphish/sectalks/2020-05/hard/README.md

 Some of the JavaScript on their site looks pretty dodgy.
 Could someone be skimming credit cards?

-Hint: card skimmers don't like being snooped on
+Hint: card skimmers prefer if you don't debug the script

-Hint: card skimmers don't like to tell you what their script is doing
+Hint: card skimmers don't log what their script is doing